2press/pybackgammon/README.md

 ## TODO

 * Make is possible to undo and redo moves.
 This would allow to if a move was correct or where a piece was placed before.
+* Save gamestate to file.
+* Show mouse of other player.
+* Counter of dieces.
+* Place direction hints.